Alondra Castellanos Arreola is a choreographer and performer born in Mexico and based in Amsterdam.

-It is understood that the amount of images that we could see in one day resembles the amount of images that somebody could see in their whole lifetime back in the middle ages.
-Glass is one of the materials that has more influence on the incorporation of an external rather “artificial” apparatus as had been first realized with the use of lenses and further developed into all kind of image transmitters nowadays.
+It is understood that the amount of images that we see in one day resembles the amount of images that somebody would be able to see in its whole life back in the middle ages.
+Glass is one of the materials that has more influence on the incorporation of an external (artificial) apparatus as had been first realized with the use of lenses and further developed into all kind of image transmitters nowadays.

-The glass plate in the performance is used as an Instrument / Image catcher.
+The glass plate in the performance is used as an Instrument-Image catcher.
 At the beginning, a video showing an overload of images is being projected to the exact size of the glass plate.
 From there, the glass is being displaced through the room, leaving the projection behind creating new images that are captured due to the glasses transparency and reflection.
 The movement of the two performers carrying the glass plate is defined by the heaviness and fragility of the material, while it is being lifted and rotated through a linear trajectory in the room.
-Because of the rhythm and pace needed to move the glass plate the performance serves as a measurement or interval of time from one point to the other.
+Because of the rhythm and pace needed to move a 62 kilos glass plate, the performance serves as a measurement and interval from one point to the other.

 The city is still while life is walking around.

-The proposal consist in the building of a bench to lay down, and place it in a busy square of a city at the service of anybody passing by.
+The proposal consists in building a bench to lay down, and place it in a busy square of a city at the service of anybody passing by.

 The audience is placed in the middle of the space, divided into three members on each side and located diagonally opposite to each other.
 The performance starts with the reading of a text followed by the action of walking in circles around the six members of the audience.
-This movement calls for the audience to move their heads and look, from left to right on one side and from right to left on the other side, in order to follow the performer with their eyes all the way with an interruption at that moment in which the performer is passing behind the opposite audience.
+This movement calls for the audience to move their heads and look, from left to right on one side and from right to left on the other side in order to follow the performer with their gaze all the way, with a set interruption at that moment in which the performer is passing behind the opposite audience.

 Working from the sound and text, the performance develops in a spatial dramaturgy that introduce proximity as well as perspective while the performer is circulating until it reaches the middle of the space, between the audience, where the choreography unfolds into an imaginary animated ball game happening between them like in a stadium.